 Create an environment where young professionals can meet, network, partner and unite.

-Team UNITE members are tasked with the planning, logistics and implementation of bi-monthly networking opportunities, the annual Cornhole Tournament, Politics Power Breakfast, and the Tacky Christmas Sweater Pub Crawl.
+Team UNITE members are tasked with the planning, logistics and implementation of networking opportunities, the annual Cornhole Tournament, Politics Power Breakfast, and the Tacky Christmas Sweater Pub Crawl.

 Encourage and empower young professionals to make a difference by serving the professional, civic and philanthropic aspects of Douglas County.